 Best Nonstick Frying Pans From Consumer Reports' Tests

-Making perfect eggs and golden pancakes has never been easier with these must-have pans
+With these must-have pans, making perfect eggs and golden pancakes has never been easier

-When it comes to cookware, there’s nothing as essential as a good nonstick frying pan.
-This type of cookware garners the biggest market share by far, says CR market analyst Marion Spencer-Wilson.
+When it comes to cookware, there’s nothing as useful as a good nonstick frying pan.
+This type has the biggest market share by far, says CR market analyst Marion Spencer-Wilson.

 It’s easy to see why.
 Eggs and anything else you cook simply glide off nonstick surfaces, and cleanup is a cinch.
 “Nonstick pans are much easier to clean than stainless and other types of frying pans,” says Cindy Fisher, who oversees CR’s cookware tests.
 “All you need is a little soap and water.”

 Below are the best nonstick frying pans from our tests, listed in alphabetical order.
 These pans excel at cooking beautiful pancakes and fried eggs that don’t stick.
-And they’re tough: All of them withstood 2,000 strokes with steel wool in our durability test.
+And they’re tough: All of them withstood 2,000 strokes with steel wool, scoring Very Good to Excellent on our durability test.
 (At home, though, make sure you’re treating your nonstick pan right.)

 CR’s take: The nonstick cast-aluminum Swiss Diamond frying pan earns a Very Good rating for cooking evenness, and our fried eggs didn’t stick.
-It earns our top rating for durability, an Excellent, withstanding the punishment of our steel-wool abrasion test.
+It earns our top rating for durability, withstanding the punishment of our steel-wool abrasion test.
 Construction is sturdy, and the handle stays cool to the touch during cooking.
-The pan is oven-safe up to 400° F.